-All applied music students are expected to perform in at least two afternoon departmental recitals or studio workshops during each semester.
+All applied music majors and minors are expected to perform in at least two afternoon departmental recitals or studio workshops during each semester.
+Other applied music students are expected to perform once in afternoon recital and once in studio workshop.
 Once or twice each semester an evening honor concert is given, made up of outstanding performers from the afternoon recitals.

-A junior recital is required of each prospective graduate as prerequisite to senior work.
+As prerequisite to senior work, a junior recital is required of each prospective graduate with an applied music concentration.
 Two or more persons combine their performance in presenting a junior recital.

-A senior recital, individually rendered, is required of every degree candidate in applied music.
+A senior recital, individually rendered, is required of each degree candidate with an applied music concentration.
 It must be completed not later than two weeks before commencement.
 A senior is one who is following the prescribed senior course, having completed his senior prerequisites, and who gives evidence of being able to complete his course within the year.
 Application for senior recital must be made at the time of the last registration prior to graduation.